Choosing The Right Air Filter For Your Houston Home

 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What’s the best one?
-Does the price reflect the quality?
+Should you just get the cheapest?
 These are just a few of the questions that make the selection mind-boggling.
 Let Church Services try to help you de-mystify the air filter dilemma.

-Here’s an easy way to tell how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then taking standard table salt, start pouring the salt through the filter and see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
+Here’s an easy way to determine how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then taking standard table salt, start pouring the salt through the filter then see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
 You really should upgrade your filter to higher quality filter that is more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 Purchasing a properly sized air filter for your Houston home is important.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 MERV ratings are the efficiencies of the filter on a scale of 16.
 MERV stands for Minimum Efficiency Reporting Value.
 This number informs the user, under the least efficient conditions, how well the filter is designed to hold contaminants.